 Continue reading to find out Eden’s top three things to look for when choosing a plastic surgeon.

 When ensuring you are making an informed decision about which Plastic Surgeon is right for you, it’s important to understand the difference between a Cosmetic Surgeon and a Plastic Surgeon.
 Cosmetic Surgeon’s often don’t have any formal surgical training at all, and for this reason, offer cheaper services.
 That’s because ‘cosmetic’ is a word, not a Specialist Training program, whereas ‘Specialist Plastic Surgeon’ refers to the extensive specialist training discussed below, in the next paragraph.
-To further try and cut costs, many Aussies are even heading to other countries, where they’re promised plastic surgery deals for less than half the price – our recommendation: your safety is not something you can simply can’t put a price on.
+To further try and cut costs, many Aussies are even heading to other countries, where they’re promised plastic surgery deals for less than half the price – our recommendation: your safety is not something you can simply put a price on.
 Many price cuts in overseas countries are due to the hospital conditions , as well as the fact that the surgeons do not subscribe to our very high Australian standards of training and compliance.

 - Safety and Facilities

 Safety during any surgery often depends on the available operating facility.
 A few important things to look out for when deciding upon a facility for your procedure are firstly; a clean operating room, and secondly a team of experienced support staff.
 Does the facility adhere to our very strict Australian medical criteria?
 How do you know what quality instruments, sterilisation and products are being used?

 The Eden Institute is a fully-equipped medical facility that uses reputable products with medical history to ensure the safest results for all patients.
 Dr Edinburg will assess and then recommend whether your surgery allows for operating at Eden Institute, or whether it requires hospital admission at one of the licensed registered hospitals he utilises.